tompave/reference_book/README.md

 * add support for different libraries, each with an enforced book structure
 * make it work with Ruby 1.9.3 (involves implementing methods that at the moment are provided by core classes).
+* implement `pluck` and `hash_pluck`
+* implement `library_key` aliases, so that books can be retrieved with strings.
+Library keys have to be symbols, because they are used to define the accessor methods

 ## Installation